junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 <br>

+#### Act 10

-It turns out, that the researching and heavy reading part of the job are actually not as boring as one might presume.
-It would be easier if there is some kind of catalogue to indicate what each book is about, but the benefit of a lack of that, is that you get to run into things you totally wouldn't expect and ends up might learning something or even enjoying the reading time.
+It turns out, that the researching and heavy reading part of the job is actually not as boring as one might presume.
+It would be easier if there is some kind of catalogue to indicate what each book is about, but the perk of not having one is that you get to run into things you totally wouldn't expect to read and ends up might actually learning something or even enjoying the reading time.

-Like the one that Dean is currently reading, "Ethereal Archetypes and Terrestrial Manifestation: A Comprehensive Ontological Examination of Transcendent Parallels between Angelic Entities and Biological Life Forms", turns out to be pretty much listing all known animals and pointing out their similarities and differences with an angel.
-And Dean has to hold back his laughter from time to time, and uses part of the brain to remind himself not looking up at Cass -- who sits just couple feet away from him, buried in his selection of books -- every few pages just because how accurate the description is.
+Like the one Dean is currently reading, "Ethereal Archetypes and Terrestrial Manifestation: A Comprehensive Ontological Examination of Transcendent Parallels between Angelic Entities and Biological Life Forms", turns out to be pretty much listing all known animals and pointing out their similarities and differences with an angel.
+And Dean has to hold back his laughter from time to time, and uses part of the brain to remind himself not looking up at Cass -- who sits just couple feet away from him, buried in his selection of books -- every other page just because how accurate the description is.

-The book says the angels might adopt their ways of manifestation by learning all animal behaviors, including but not limited to the man kind, examples including the way they tilt heads to look at target object comes from birds, most likely pigeons, they can be protective like dogs, cunning like cats, and show great connection and closeness with creatures that last as long as they do, so they may guard jellyfish and bees as much as humans.
+The book says the angels might adopt their ways of manifestation by learning all animal behaviors, including but not limited to the man kind, examples including the way they tilt heads to look at target object comes from birds, most likely pigeons, they can be protective like dogs, cunning like cats, and show great connection and closeness with creatures that last as long as they do, so they may guard jellyfish and bees as closely as humans.

 The more Dean reads, the more he feels like he has to introduce Cass to whoever writes this book, it is almost as if they are literally describing Cass back to him.
-But pitifully, the behavioral descriptions are not giving much information about how exactly can they cure a sick angel.
-So Dean tosses the book aside, putting a note in his head thinking he might want to ask Cass about what's the deal with jellyfish.
+But pitifully, the behavioral descriptions are not giving enough information or indication about how exactly can they cure a sick angel.
+So Dean tosses the book aside, putting a note in his head thinking he might ask Cass some day about what's the deal with the jellyfish.

 The next book talks about perceived hierarchy and social structure of Heaven and Hell and their resemblance, which leads to its religious and cultural meaning.
 But Dean already notices some mistakes in the book, since he seriously doubts if any of the writers have ever run into any Prince of Hell or Knight of Hell.
 He might as well run a fact check with Cass about these things.

 The next is about angelic occupational division, followed by experimentations with angel feathers, and then more.
-Okay Dean decides to take his words back, it stops feeling entertaining long ago, now he'd rather go out punch something.
+Okay, Dean decides, he wants to take his words back, it stops feeling entertaining long ago, now he'd rather go out punch something.
 The only thing that keeps him continue scrambling the pages is the thought that he might learn more about bits and pieces about angels -- about Cass -- that might come handy later down the road.

-By the time he clears out all the books piled on his left side, Dean can barely recognize the word "angel".
-In his brain, the meaning of that word gets auto-translated to, "Cass".
+By the time he clears out all the books piled on his left side, Dean can barely recognize the word "angel."
+In his brain, the meaning of that word gets rewired to -- "Cass".

 Right around the time when Dean wonders if he can sneak out of the room without the rest two of them noticing, Sam shouts out his eureka, "I find something!
 Hmm, maybe.
 I think."

 "Aren't you a scholarship boy."
-Dean gratefully lays down the book that might has more than a thousand pages and gets up quickly, "What do you get?"
+Dean gratefully lays down the book that must have more than a thousand pages and gets up promptly, "What do you get?"

-Dean and Cass gathers around him, each taking a side of the chair and sitting on the armrest.
+Dean and Cass gather around him, each taking a side of the chair and sitting on the armrest.

 Sam fingers the line he's reading.
 It's in Enochian.
-Apparently Sam learns to read Enochian some time secretly and Dean is the only one in the room blinking blankly right now.
+Apparently Sam learns to read Enochian some time ago secretly and Dean is the only one in the room blinking blankly right now.

-Cass translates for them, "You can't have shadow without light.
-The brightest of all light can purify darkness."
+Cass translates, "*The brightest of all light can purify darkness.*"

 Sam points at a short line of hand-written notes in the margin right by the Enochian, "I'm actually reading this note."

-Dean leans closer, "'Darkness cannot drive out darkness, only light can do that.'
-Why does that sound so familiar?"
+Dean leans closer, "'*Darkness cannot drive out darkness, only light can do that.*' Why does that sound so familiar?"

-Sam answers, "Martin Luther King Jr., the guy is a genius."
+Sam answers enthusiastically, "Martin Luther King Jr., guy is a genius, like Gandhi."

 "And that's connected to our problem how?"
-Dean frowns, "Please don't tell me it's the Darkness problem again."
-Flash memory of Amara appears in front of him again, he moves his feet uneasily.
+Dean frowns, letting go for once to not mock at Sam's obsession with these historical figures that he can never understand.

-"Sort of.
-I think."
-Sam explains, "I have a theory, what if, this angel black death is actually a leftover symptom from getting too close to the Darkness?
-Angels' true forms are like lights, right?
-Light gets covered by the darkness, so with the opposite of the light, the lack of light, in their system, they can't recover, so they're dying.
+"I *think*," Sam toughs through his idea, "if ABD is a leftover symptom from getting too close to the Darkness, and Angels' true forms are like flowing lights, it means *literally* Light is getting consumed by the darkness, so with the opposite of light -- the absence of light -- in their system, angels can't recover, so they're dying, and eventually ends up dead.
 It sort of makes sense."

 "And the cure is more light?"
-Dean manages to catch up.
+Dean manages to catch up, guessing between lines.

 "I don't think we can get Chuck or Amara back to fix this -- even if we can, to be honest, I don't really want to see them again so soon."
-Sam says, "So the only option is just this --"
+Sam ponders, "So the only option is just this --"

-"The brightest of all light."
+"-- The brightest of all light."
 Cass finishes his sentence.
 "But what does that mean?
 Who, or what, has the brightest light?"

 Realization hits all of them at the same time.
 Though it comes with a different name.

 Sam stuns and breathes, "Lucifer."

-At the very same moment, Cass says, "Michael."
+At the very same moment, Castiel says, "Michael."

-Dean blinks once, then goes, "Ca -- Chuck."
+Dean blinks once, then goes, "Cass."

-They look at each other, swallow at the names.
+Sam turns to Cass, "What?"

+Dean turns to Sam, "Seriously?"

+Cass looks at Dean, "Yes?"

+Dean stutters, "No, not calling you.
+Just thought you have pretty bright light, buddy, so bright it almost burned my eyes off the other day.
+Pretty sure it's the brightest *I*'ve ever seen."

+Cass lowers his head sheepishly, "I'm flattered, Dean.
+If it's true, I have no problem giving away any and all of the light I have to save the angels.
+But sadly it's not, I'm hardly bright at all from angel standard right now, with all the extraction and revival."

+Dean can't help breathing out a short relief, not sure if he should feel glad or sorry for it.
+He murmurs a quick "Sorry" under the breath.

+Sam is still staring at Cass.
+"Michael?" his brows raised.

+Cass turns to him to answer, "Yes, as far as I know, Michael is the first-born, strongest and the most powerful among all angels and archangels, I would guess that would also indicate the brightest."

+Sam nods but retorts, "Doesn't Lucifer also have a name called 'Morningstar'?
+I thought before the Fall, he was believed the brightest by many according to the lore.
+I mean, isn't that's why Michael and Lucifer fight in the first place?
+Fighting for the title of 'brightest' and 'God's favorite', it's like the Heaven's version of Golden Apple Contest, and Armageddon is exactly like Trojan War."

+"Jeez, when can we ever break free from these two bastards."
+Dean whines loudly before Cass can answer, then asks, "Say we have two candidates, what's next?"

-Sam breaks the silence first, "Chuck is out of reach, so that leaves exactly two options.
-And we just need them to, hmm --" he reads the small texts below the Enochian line, his brow raised high, "-- give away their light willingly.
-The cost of purification will take away all the light from the source.
+"We need them to, uhh --" Sam reads through the small texts below the Enochian line, his brows raises higher, "-- give away their light willingly.
+The cost of purification will take away as much as all the light from the source.
 And only a determined mind can last long enough to not interrupt the purification process."

-Cass adds thoughtfully, "We might actually need both of them.
-The infection comes from Amara, we would have needed Chuck to cure this.
-Now that we can only get archangels, one doesn't seem quite enough."

-Dean steps back slowly to lean on the table.
-"Wait so, let me get this straight, the solution is to let Michael *and* Lucifer to what, willingly sacrifice themselves to save all angels and humans?
+Dean steps away from the armchair slowly to lean on the table.
+"Wait so, let me get this straight, the solution is to let Michael *or* Lucifer to what, willingly sacrifice themselves to save all angels and humans?
 Yeah not happening."

-Sam thinks about it for a second, "I don't know, I mean, we get God and Devil work together once, and then God and Darkness.
+Sam thinks about it for a second, "I don't know Dean, I mean, we got God and Devil work together once, and then God and Darkness.
 That makes two archangels seem easier."

 "We might as well put up a sign in front of the bunker: 'Celestial family drama counseling office', subtitle: 'For free once a year, if doesn't work, feel free to end the world'.
 Nice plan, Dr. Phil."
 Dean waves his hands in the air, gesturing the imaginary signs.

 "You get a better one?"
 Sam raises his brows.

-Dean stammers, looking at Cass for support, and in return the angel only gestures to Sam, very clearly saying "You know Sam is right" without actually saying it.
+Dean stammers, looking at Cass for support, and in return the angel only gestures to Sam, very clearly showing the sign of "You know Sam is right" without actually saying it.

 Dean sighs annoyedly, "When can we get out of this we'll-end-the-world-or-the-world-will-end crap?
 Shit just never stop hitting fans!"